ysndr/MSc-Thesis/chapter/related-work.md

 Meanwhile, as hinted in[@sec:lsp-extensions], the LSP is not able to fully satisfy every use-case sparking the development of various LSP extensions.
 Following the success of language servers, similar advances have been made in other parts of the software development process.

-For instance, many Java build tools expose software build abstractions through the Build Server Protocol[@BuildServerProtocol], allowing IDEs to integrate more languages more easily by leveraging the same principle as the LSP.
+For instance, many Java build tools expose software build abstractions through the Build Server Protocol[@scalacenterBuildServerProtocol], allowing IDEs to integrate more languages more easily by leveraging the same principle as the LSP.
 The BSP provides abstractions over dependencies, build targets, compilation and running of projects.
 While the LSP provides `run` or `test` integration for selected languages through Code Lenses, this is not part of the intended responsibilities of the protocol.
 In contrast, those tasks are explicitly targeted by the BSP.